-"Ollama out of memory" is the most common complaint on r/LocalLLaMA.
+"Ollama out of memory" - search that phrase and you will find pages of threads on r/LocalLLaMA.
 You download a 7B model, launch it, and your Mac slows to a crawl.
 The fans spin up.
 Safari tabs reload.
 The model either crashes or starts producing garbled output.
 You check Activity Monitor and see memory pressure pegged in the red.

 Why does Apple Silicon handle AI memory differently?